 As the Anthem tank class, the Colossus’ support abilities both draw attention (or “aggro) and help give nearby allies more damage resistance.

-Taunt: Force all nearby enemies to attack the Colossus.
+Taunt: Force all enemies in a front-facing cone to attack the Colossus.
 This also marks affected foes, making them easier to see.

 Deflector Pulse: Release a pulse which boosts nearby allies’ damage resistance.

 While the Ranger only has varying types of grenades, the Colossus has much more powerful options.
 Note that the mortars indicate their area of effect — unlike grenades.
 They even highlight which enemies would be affected at the given moment.

 High Explosive Mortar: This mortar deals more damage than the Heavy Cannon and does so over a slightly larger area.

 Burst Mortar: Rather than firing a single mortar shell, the Burst Mortar launches a volley of smaller projectiles, which explode over the area.
 This is a good option for those looking to deal with lots of basic enemies.
 Although you can’t move while firing the shells.

 Firewall Mortar: The Firewall Mortar creates a wall of flame which damages any enemies that try to pass through it.
 It’s great for burning enemies with raised shields, too.